-An initial due date of two months after the training course will be given to complete the exam, SOAP Note observational summaries and evaluaton forms.
+An initial due date of two months after the training course (both in-person and online course) will be given to complete the exam, SOAP Note observational summaries and evaluation forms.
 One two-month extension may be requested to complete coursework; additional extensions may be requested and may require payment of an additional fee.
 Mail completed coursework to ILTF, PO Box 16374, Portland, OR 97292-0374.
-Upon completion of all requirements, graduates will receive a diploma of completion, be registered in the International Loving Touch® Registry of Certified Infant Massage Instructors and may access instructor forms and other materials online through our new My CIMI portal.
+Upon completion of all requirements, graduates will receive a diploma of completion, be registered in the International Loving Touch® Registry of Certified Infant Massage Instructors and have access instructor forms and other materials online through our new My CIMI® portal.

 The fundamental objective of the course is to prepare students for the CIMI® examination and ability to teach infant massage.
 All we ask from you is a 100% commitment to the training program and follow-up coursework.